scriptwide-fonts/scriptwide-sans-cjk/README.md

 Additionally, Scriptwide Sans CJK covers all of tentative CJK Ext-J thanks to Plangothic, but official Unicode mappings may change.

+## Who asked?

+1. Why does Scriptwide Sans CJK consist of 3 fonts?
+  * Scriptwide Sans CJK-A covers the BMP, Scriptwide Sans CJK-B covers ext-B, and Scriptwode Sans CJK-C covers everything else.
+One font file can only support 65535 glyphs, therefore the font has to be split.
+2. Why not 2 fonts?
+  * Good question.
+3. Why isn't the entirety of Lorchin Sans directly integrated into Scriptwide Sans CJK?
+  * Some glyphs from Lorchin Sans are directly integrated due to the complexity of some glyphs.
+However, glyphs from Lorchin Sans often do not follow the aesthetics of Source Han Sans.
+4. Why do some glyphs look terrible?
+  * With the complexity of certain glyphs, they are sometimes directly drawn and bolded.
+5. Can I expand on this font?
+  * As per the OFL, you are free to do so as long as your font abides to the OFL.
+6. What's the point of these questions?
+  * I only know that, that's what Damascus, that's what the point of Damascus.

 ## Disclaimer

 This is not a professional font.